British minister defends trade role for ex-Australian PM Abbott

-LONDON, Sept 3 (Reuters) - Britain’s health minister on Thursday said Australian former Prime Minister Tony Abbott would bring huge expertise to a role advising the British government on trade despite his comments that men might be better adapted to authority.
+LONDON (Reuters) - Britain’s health minister on Thursday said Australian former Prime Minister Tony Abbott would bring huge expertise to a role advising the British government on trade despite his suggestion that men might be better suited to authority than women.

+Abbott, who led Australia between 2013 and 2015, has so far refused to deny or confirm that he will become a trade adviser for Britain, but some British lawmakers have taken issue with comments attributed to Abbott that they cast as “misogynist”.

+A socially conservative Catholic who was born in England, Abbott has denied accusations of misogyny.

 “I bow to nobody in my support for everybody to love who they love whoever that is, as you know,” Health Secretary Matt Hancock told Sky when asked if he supported the appointment of a man cast by the reporter as a misogynist and homophobe.